cqin211/cqin211.github.io/_pages/research.md

 Xinyu Liu, Chao Qin, Wei You

-On the Finite-Time Performance of Thompson and Exploration Sampling\
+On Finite-Time Performance of Posterior Sampling Algorithms\
 Chao Qin